 Personalisation - Is It Time For Schools To Get Personal With Their Marketing

-Whether this is because their school website provider lacks the knowledge to support it; or they don't have the platform to deliver it (perhaps both), what is certainly true is that schools can no longer afford simply to ignore it.
+Whether this is because their school website provider lacks the knowledge to support it, or they don't have the platform to deliver it (perhaps both), what is undoubtedly true is that schools can no longer afford to ignore it.